Dwayne Johnson: Early life and education

-At Freedom High School in the Lehigh Valley, Johnson initially struggled and was drawn into a culture of conflict and petty crime.
-Before the age of 17, he was arrested multiple times for fighting, theft, and check fraud and was suspended two weeks for fighting.
-The local newspaper later described him as "a troubled teenager with a history of run-ins with police."
-Freedom High School football coach Jody Cwik, however, saw athletic potential in Johnson, and recruited him to join Freedom's football team, where he played defensive tackle.
-The experience proved the beginning of a personal transformation for Johnson.
+At Freedom High School, Johnson initially struggled and was drawn into a culture of conflict and petty crime.
+By age 17, he had been arrested several times for fighting, theft, and cheque fraud, and was suspended two weeks for fighting.
+An article in the local newspaper labeled him "a troubled teenager with a history of run-ins with police".
+But Freedom High School football coach Jody Cwik saw athletic potential in Johnson, and recruited him to join the school's football team, where he played defensive tackle, an experience that proved to be a significant personal transformation for Johnson.
 "My thought process started to change.
-That's when I started thinking about goals and what I wanted to accomplish," he has since said about his high school football experience.
+That's when I started thinking about goals and what I wanted to accomplish", he has since said about his high school football experience.
+In addition to playing football, Johnson also was a member of Freedom High School's track and field and wrestling teams.

-In addition to playing football at Freedom High School, Johnson also was a member of the school's track and field and wrestling teams.
-Like the school's football team, its track and field and wrestling teams competed in the Eastern Pennsylvania Conference (EPC), a high school athletic conference known for being among the nation's best.
-The EPC's wrestling programs have been ranked best in the nation by WIN magazine and have been described as "among the nation's best in the sport for nearly three decades", and Johnson quickly found himself facing some of the nation's most accomplished high school wrestlers.

-By his senior year at Freedom High School, Johnson had only played two years of high school football but the fact that he had excelled on a team in an elite high school athletic division known nationally for producing a long list of professional and Olympic-level athletes, including future NFL stars Andre Reed, Saquon Barkley, Kyzir White, and others, drew the attention of NCAA Division I collegiate programs.
-College football recruiters ranked Johnson as one of the top ten high school defensive tackles in the nation.
-He opted to accept a full athletic scholarship offer from the University of Miami, whose football program was then one of the best in the nation.
+By his senior year at Freedom High School, Johnson had played only two years of football, but was offered a full athletic scholarship offer from the University of Miami, whose football program was beginning to emerge as one of the nation's top-level NCAA Division I teams.

 Football career

 College career

-As he did in high school in Pennsylvania, Johnson continued to play defensive tackle at the University of Miami.
-He was a member of the Miami Hurricanes football team during his freshman year in 1991, and won that year's national championship.
-Despite playing four years there, Johnson found himself behind elite players on the depth chart, including future NFL star and Pro Football Hall of Fame inductee Warren Sapp, and appeared mostly in backup roles.
+As he did in high school, Johnson continued to play defensive tackle at the University of Miami, where he was a member of the Miami Hurricanes 1991 team, which won that year's national championship.
+Despite playing four years there, however, Johnson found himself behind elite players on the depth chart, including future NFL star and Pro Football Hall of Fame inductee Warren Sapp, and appeared mostly in backup roles.
+In his time at Miami, Johnson played in 39 games with one start.
+He recorded 4.5 sacks and 77 tackles.

 In 1995, Johnson graduated with a Bachelor of General Studies and a dual major in criminology and physiology.
-Additionally, Johnson was one of the university's most prolific student speakers in the Miami-area community, frequently delivering positive messages about his own struggles and encouraging them to remain in school and avoid the dangers of drug use.
+He was also one of the university's most prolific student speakers in the Miami-area community, frequently delivering positive messages about his own struggles and encouraging students to remain in school and avoid the dangers of drug use.